mreiche/python-automation-framework/doc/components.md

 ## Components

-Components are custom element containers.
+Components are like page objects, adapters for Website features.
+But different from that, they contain one root element as it's DOM origin.
+They can be seen as hybrids between [Page](page_objects.md) and [UiElement](uielement.md).

 ```python
 import inject